kubernetes/enhancements/keps/sig-storage/5943-topology-for-volume-snapshot/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

 - Yes the feature can be disabled by turning off the feature gate and restarting the snapshot-controller.
-New snapshots will no longer have `AccessibleTopology` populated.
+New snapshots will no longer have `NodeAffinity` populated.
 The scheduler plugin can be independently removed from the scheduler configuration to disable topology enforcement.
-Existing `VolumeSnapshotContent` objects will retain their `AccessibleTopology` field.
+The external-provisioner will also stop enforcing topology intersection for Immediate binding.
+Existing `VolumeSnapshotContent` objects will retain their `NodeAffinity` field.

 ###### What happens if we reenable the feature if it was previously rolled back?